The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-peer to peer file sharing service and he ends up not making a lot of money from it by the way naval same thing he has naval's first hit hit naval's now like you know this wise sage you know billionaire type of dude but he was kind of like an angry vengeful dude when he started opinions back in the day the vcs kicked him out of the company I think opinions ended up going public during the com boom or had like a kind of a big exit he got nothing he got screwed by his own vcs
+Peer-to-peer file-sharing service, and he ends up not making a lot of money from it.
+By the way, **Naval**—same thing.
+He's now, like, this wise sage, this billionaire-type dude, but he was kind of an angry, vengeful dude when he started. **Opinions**, back in the day—the VCs kicked him out of the company.
+I think Opinions ended up going public during the com boom [dot‑com boom] or had kind of a big exit.
+He got nothing; he got screwed by his own VCs.

 Sam Parr